pnp/PnP/Samples/Core.ListViewThreshold.JSOMAndREST/README.md

 This Client Side “SharePointClient.min.Js” file can be used to read the SharePoint list items batch by batch by using the client side CamlQuery extension methods to modify the query which can override the Throttle limit.

 This JavaScript file has two functionalities
-a)	JSOM – SharePoint JavaScript Object Model
+1.JSOM – SharePoint JavaScript Object Model #
-b)	REST – SharePoint REST service end points
+2.REST – SharePoint REST service end points #

 ## How to Use? ##
 ### Using SharePointClient Js for JSOM ###